Speedify's Performance Enhancing Proxy (PEP)

 Enabling or Disabling PEP in the App

-You can enable or disable the Performance Enhancing Proxy from the Speedify app or web interface.
+You can turn the Performance Enhancing Proxy on or off from the Speedify app or your router management page.

-1. Open the Speedify app or router management page.
+Open the Speedify app or your router management page.

 Managing PEP from the Command Line